I'm Honey!

 Darlings, today’s musing is written by the talented and spectacular hairdresser to the stars, Wendy Iles.
 Wendy works around the world at the highest level in her field of hairdressing.
 We are so lucky you have her here to give us advice on how to take care of our hair after 50+!
 Enjoy.

 Part of the texture change can be due to less hydration as we age.
+As hair ages, pigment cells in the hair follicles diminish, leading to gray or white hair.
 Let’s not forget to mention white hair setting in, that can often appear more coarse in texture, even wiry in appearance.
+Hair is made up of protein strands, and as we age, these strands can become thinner and more brittle.
+These changes can happen slowly over time.
+These natural changes in hair structure and color are a normal part of the aging process.
+Most people experience hair loss as they age.
+As hair ages, it undergoes several changes, including becoming thinner, more brittle, and losing pigment.
 Hence, good home care is essential.
 If you haven’t bothered with this up until now, then it’s time to educate yourself on what’s best to nurture those shriveled locks!

 The old myth of cutting long hair at 50

 I totally disagree with this on every level.
-So long as long hair is nurtured, I feel it delivers youth to a woman of any age and quite frankly for variation in hairstyling nothing is better than having some length to play with.
+So long as long hair is nurtured, I feel it delivers youth to a woman of any age, and maintaining more hair and volume can help create a fuller, more youthful appearance.
+Quite frankly, for variation in hairstyling nothing is better than having some length to play with.
+Long hair allows for versatile styling options and helps maintain body and volume, which are key to a vibrant look.
 On a bad hair day just pull it back in a classic chic tail, or twist it up in a french-like chignon.
+Choosing the right style and using effective styling techniques can enhance the appearance of long hair and keep it looking vibrant.
 Being a long hair wearer myself, nothing feels more feminine than feeling luscious, healthy locks on one’s skin.

 Long Hair

 If your hair is long, consider graduation around the face line as opposed to too many layers.
+Keeping the weight in the hair helps support the strands and can create the appearance of more volume, especially for those with thin or thinning hair.
+Certain cutting techniques can help individual strands appear fuller and healthier.
 This keeps weight in the hair through the back, delivering more luscious ends.

 The Bob

 There are several classic cuts that one could consider.
 French women get it very right with their trademark classic bob.
+A bob can help add body and volume to the hair, making it a great option for those with fine hair or certain hair types.
 The bob can be any length, between ear and shoulder.
 It is versatile as hair can be dragged to a low ponytail for a change.
+The bob can also be tailored to suit different hair types, including fine hair, to enhance fullness and movement.
+When choosing a bob style, it’s important to consider your specific hair type, as this will influence which length and shape will best complement your natural texture and ensure the healthiest, most flattering result.

 Bangs